I Wandered Lonely as a Cloud: Settings to music

 The poem has been set to music, for example by Eric Thiman in the 20th century.
 In 2007, Cumbria Tourism released a rap version of the poem, featuring MC Nuts, a Lake District red squirrel, in an attempt to capture the "YouTube generation" and attract tourists to the Lake District.
 Published on the two-hundredth anniversary of the original, it attracted media attention.
 It was welcomed by the Wordsworth Trust, but attracted the disapproval of some commentators.

 In the 2013 musical Big Fish, composed by Andrew Lippa, lines from the poem are used in the song "Daffodils", which concludes the first act.
 In 2019, Cumbria Rural Choirs commissioned a setting by Tamsin Jones, which was originally planned to premiere in March 2020 at Carlisle Cathedral with British Sinfonietta, but because of COVID the premiere was delayed.
 The Jones setting premiered in March 2022 instead.

 Parodies

 Because it is one of the best-known poems in English, it has frequently been the subject of parody and satire.

-The English prog rock band Genesis parodies the poem in the opening lyrics to the song "The Colony of Slippermen", from their 1974 album The Lamb Lies Down on Broadway.
+The English prog rock band Genesis parodies the poem in the opening lyrics to the song "The Colony of Slippermen", from their 1974 album The Lamb Lies Down on Broadway, the line coupled with "Till I came upon this dirty street".
 It was the subject of a 1985 Heineken beer TV advertisement, which depicts a poet having difficulties with his opening lines, only able to come up with "I walked about a bit on my own" or "I strolled around without anyone else" until downing a Heineken and reaching the immortal "I wandered lonely as a cloud" (because "Heineken refreshes the poets other beers can't reach").
 The assertion that Wordsworth originally hit on "I wandered lonely as a cow" until Dorothy told him "William, you can't put that" occasionally finds its way into print.